 This recovery takes approximately 8 to 12 weeks on average.

 Am I suitable for Treatment?

 Your practitioner will take a detailed medical history and an assessment of your needs and expectations to ensure this is an appropriate treatment for you.
-Botulinum Toxin (commonly referred to as Botox) is a prescription only medicine.
-This means that you MUST have a face to face consultation with a licensed prescriber to assess whether you are suitable for treatment. *This MUST be with a doctor, nurse prescriber, dentist or a prescribing pharmacist.
+You MUST have a face to face consultation with a licensed prescriber to assess whether you are suitable for treatment. *This MUST be with a doctor, nurse prescriber, dentist or a prescribing pharmacist.

 - Except in exceptional circumstances this is not a treatment recommended for those under 25 or over 65.

 - For best results skin should be in good condition and the target lines not too furrowed.
 Your practitioner will assess your suitability and advise.